uaarkoti/uaarkoti.github.io/_posts/2015-06-11-jenkins-workflow-getting-started.markdown

 ### What can you do next?

-Go ahead and make changes to the job definition, or to the groovy script.
-If you make changes to groovy, be sure to commit/push your changes to Global git repo for your changes to be visible to the job.
+Go ahead and make changes to the job definition, or to the [groovy script](https://raw.githubusercontent.com/uaarkoti/cd-workflow-global/master/src/com/cb/web/Tomcat.groovy).
+If you make changes to groovy, be sure to commit/push your changes to the `workflowLibs` git repo for your changes to be visible to the job.

 You could try and move the job definition to an SCM (like github) and use the `Groovy CPS DSL from SCM` option to execute the script.
-The benefit of this approach is that you can make changes to your job definition without access Jenkins while also keeping the version history of the job.
+The benefit of this approach is that you can make changes to your job definition without accessing Jenkins while also keeping the version history of the job.

 If you want to be more adventurous use the `Snippet Generator` from the job config page to learn about other Workflow commands and make use of them.
 For example, setup security in Jenkins to make sure only certain users can approve code promotion to `production`.
+HINT: `input` step takes a role.

 You can also try and restart your Jenkins instance while the workflow is running and see the behavior once Jenkins is backup and running.